Asynchronous multi-class traffic management in wide area networks: Simulator

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography}[{ }]{Hao Wu} received his B.S. and M.S. degrees from Tsinghua University, Beijing, China, in 2017 and 2020, respectively.
+\begin{IEEEbiography}[{ }]{Hao Wu} received his Bachelor's and Master's degrees from the Department of Electronic Engineering, Tsinghua University, in 2017 and 2020, respectively.
 He is currently pursuing the Ph.D. degree with the Department of Electronic Engineering, Tsinghua University.
 His major research interests include traffic engineering, network management, and software-defined networking. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Jian Yan} received his B.S., M.S., and Ph.D. degrees in electronic engineering from Tsinghua University, Beijing, China, in 1998, 2000, and 2010, respectively.
 He is now a research fellow with the Beijing National Research Center for Information Science and Technology, Tsinghua University.
 His research interests are mainly in the area of satellite communications. \end{IEEEbiography}